-The largest non continental island in the world, 80% covered with a permanent icecap, the coastal regions are covered with snow seasonally but were green enough in the summer months for Erik the Red to give its name in the 10th century to encourage settlers from Iceland
+Greenland is the largest non-continental island, 80% covered with a permanent icecap.
+The coastal regions are covered with snow seasonally but were green enough in summer for Erik the Red to give the name in the 10th century to encourage settlers.

 Greenland lies almost entirely in the Arctic Circle, it stretches to within 713km (443 miles) of the North Pole.

-Greenland is a huge place covered with a huge icecap, if it all melted it would raise the level of the world's oceans by an estimated 7m (23 feet).
+Greenland is a huge place covered with a huge icecap, if it all melted it would raise the level of the oceans worldwide by an estimated 7m (23 feet).
 Around the coastal strip in the summer however, it really does live up to the name, whereas other places in the Arctic can be barren and desolate, Greenland despite the huge icecap has a lot of plant growth, and that "coastal strip" is up to 100 km or more wide in places.
-It is all relative however, there aren't really any trees other than dwarf willow which at times can reach the lofty height of about a meter or so, though more often is found prostrate on the ground or growing closely against rocks to benefit from extra warmth in summer, having taken many decades do so.
+It is all relative however, there aren't really any trees other than dwarf willow which at times can reach the lofty height of about a meter or so, though more often is found prostrate on the ground or growing closely against rocks to benefit from extra warmth

-Greenland can be reached year round by flights from Copenhagen, Denmark or Reykjavik, Iceland there are more flights to more destinations in the summer months.
+Greenland can be reached year round by flights from Copenhagen in Denmark or Reykjavik in Iceland there are more flights to more destinations in the summer months.
 Visas are not needed for the nationals of the EU/EEA and many other countries to enter Denmark as a visitor for up to 90 days, use this to check.
 There are no sea ferries, though many cruise ship itineraries include Greenland in part or as a whole of the trip, see below.

 It is possible to engage in tourist activities in many of the settlements in Greenland and almost all will have some facilities.
 However, due to the relatively low and unpredictable numbers of tourists coming through, you cannot rely on being able to turn up and take part.
 The weather may dictate that activities are not possible, visibility and wind for helicopter trips, a lack of snow for dogsledding and snowmobiling for instance, or there may not be enough people to make the trip worthwhile for those running them.
 Wherever possible try to plan any such events in advance.